Reducing Echo In A Room With A High Ceiling

 Best Acoustical Materials to Use

 We have a huge variety of wall and ceiling sound treatment materials we use to solve noise problems in rooms with high ceilings.
 What we recommend will depend on the size and aesthetic of the room.
+Sometimes you need a something specific like a waterproof acoustic panel like in pool acoustics.
 We also can hit any price point on the spectrum, so no project is out of reach.

 To give you an idea of the types of recommendations we make, let’s highlight two common choices in large rooms with high ceilings.